hashicorp/vault/website/source/api/auth/radius/index.html.md

 - `unregistered_user_policies` `(string: "")` - A comma-separated list of
   policies to be granted to unregistered users.
 - `dial_timeout` `(integer: 10)` - Number of second to wait for a backend
   connection before timing out.
-Defaults is 10.
-- `read_timeout` `(integer: 10)` - Number of second to wait for a backend
-  response before timing out.
-Defaults is 10.
+Default is 10.
 - `nas_port` `(integer: 10)` - The NAS-Port attribute of the RADIUS request.
   Defaults is 10.